-Kärcher Window vac WV 5 Plus N Battery
+Kärcher Window Vac WV 5 Plus N Battery

 Comfortable handle with battery level indicatorThe soft grip handle makes the device even more comfortable to use.
 Three LEDs above the on/off switch show the current charging state.

-- Choose between a large or small suction nozzle, based on the size of the cleaning surface.
+- Choose between a large or small suction, based on the size of the cleaning surface.

 Pleasantly quiet